Native American Chef Nephi Craig (White Mountain Apache/Navajo) sums it up simply: “Now we’re on the other side of the apocalypse.”

 Current plans call for conducting 150 screenings of Gather in local Native communities during 2019 that will be supplemented with local discussion forums or panels on Native food sovereignty efforts.
 Plans also call for launching efforts to substantially increase the amount of philanthropic dollars that flow to these Native food-system projects, possibly under a new First Nations Gather grantmaking initiative that will further assist and enhance grassroots food sovereignty efforts in Native communities and provide training and technical assistance.
 This initiative may also include a new Native agricultural scholarship program to grow young Native farmers who will learn various agricultural, farming and business skills and return to their communities to help reclaim their food systems and possibly generate new businesses.

 Gather is more than just a film.
 As noted above, it’s a wider storytelling project that also involves a related journalism effort that launched in 2018.
-Headed by Kim Baca (Navajo/Santa Clara Pueblo), the project has generated numerous food sovereignty articles in publications such as the San Francisco Chronicle, Slow Food USA, Civil Eats, High Country News and others, with more to come.
+Headed by Kim Baca (Navajo/Santa Clara Pueblo), the project has generated numerous food sovereignty articles in publications such as the San Francisco Chronicle, Slow Food USA, Civil Eats, High Country News, Indian Country Today and others, with more to come.
 The project has also involved participatory photo workshops, such as one that was held on the White Mountain Apache Nation that taught hands-on camera skills and visual storytelling to Native youth.

 “While we were researching and developing Gather, people were sharing so many additional stories which we knew couldn’t all fit into the film,” Director Rawal said.
 “We realized these stories needed to be told, too, so we assembled a group of exceptional Native freelance writers and photographers and began actively pitching these articles to relevant print and online publications.
 This has been a great vehicle to share the deep and meaningful work done by Native food producers and by tribes themselves.”